Drug Companies Make Eyedrops Too Big, And You Pay For The Waste

 Novartis, which now owns Alcon, didn't want to talk about the microdrop study.
 When asked about the drop size, a spokesperson said the drops include a "margin of safety" to ensure patients get enough of the drug in their eyes.

-Robin recalled a different response back in the 1990s when he urged Alcon executives to pursue the microdrop.
+Robin recalled a different response in the 1990s when he urged Alcon executives to pursue the microdrop.
 It was, he said, like asking your wife if you could leave town for your anniversary or her birthday.
 "It was a dead issue," Robin said.
 "They would say, 'It's not profitable.
 We're going to sell less drugs.'
 Very simple.
 Bottom line."

-Twenty-five years later things haven't changed.
+Twenty-five years later, things haven't changed.
 Those in the eye care industry — doctors, pharmaceutical officials, researchers — know that eyedrops are much larger than the eye can hold.

 But there's little focus on the waste.
-Dr. Michael Repka, spokesman for the American Academy of Ophthalmology, said the drops have been larger than the eye's capacity for the three decades he's been in practice.
+Dr. Michael Repka, spokesman for the American Academy of Ophthalmology, said the drops have been larger than the eye's capacity for the three decades he has been in practice.
 While the focus has been on drop administration and ensuring patients can get refills, he said, the industry should be looking at drop size.

 You might think the FDA would intercede, but the agency's mission is the safety and efficacy of drugs, not prices or indirect costs due to waste.

 Since Alcon's mothballed research in the early 1990s, other studies have similarly found that most drops on the market are larger than necessary.
-A 2006 study published in the Journal of Ocular Pharmacology and Therapeutics, for example, said 15 microliter drops are as effective as large drops.
+A 2006 study published in the Journal of Ocular Pharmacology and Therapeutics, for example, said 15-microliter drops are as effective as large drops.
 "Smaller drops would be preferable to minimize systemic exposure and spilled or wasted medicine," the study said.

 Two of its authors worked for the pharmaceutical giant Allergan, which also funded the study.
 Allergan still doesn't make any drops that are 15 microliters or smaller.
 The company declined to comment.